yousefalatari/ma1sd/docs/features/registration.md

 ## Overview
 **NOTE**: This feature is beta: it is considered stable enough for production but is incomplete and may contain bugs.

-Registration is an enhanced feature of mxisd to control registrations involving 3PIDs on a Homeserver based on policies:
+Registration is an enhanced feature of ma1sd to control registrations involving 3PIDs on a Homeserver based on policies:
 - Match pending 3PID invites on the server
 - Match 3PID pattern, like a specific set of domains for emails
 - In further releases, use 3PIDs found in Identity stores